D-dimensional self-gravitating lattice gas in general relativity: Friedmann Equations

 \section{Friedmann Equations}

-To get the time evolution of the density $\rho$, pressure $p$ and the scale factor $a$ (that characterizes the expansion of the universe), Eq.~(\ref{eq:eq_state}) needs to be supplemented by the Friedmann equations \cite{Friedman:1922}.
-The latter represents a general relativistic describtion of the expansion of space in homogeneous and isotropic models.
-For a homogeneous and isotropic universe in $D+1$ dimensions, they are given by \cite{Chen/etal:2014}
+To get the time evolution of the density $\rho$, pressure $p$ and the scale factor $a$ (that characterizes the expansion of the Universe), Eq.~(\ref{eq:eq_state}) needs to be combined with the Friedmann equations \cite{Friedman:1922}.
+The latter represent a general relativistic description of the expansion of space in homogeneous and isotropic models.
+In the present case, Eq.~(\ref{eq:metric}) reduces to the $D+1$-dimensional Friedmann-Lema\^itre-Robertson-Walker (FLRW) metric

+where $g_{ij}$ is the metric of $D$-dimensional Riemannian manifold of constant scalar curvature.
+It is given by

+The curvature of the Universe is characterized by the constant $k$ which takes only three values depending on the curvature.
+When $k = +1$, the Universe has a positive curvature and finite size, while for $k = 0$, it is Euclidean flat and infinite.
+For $k = -1$, the spacetime is infinite but has a hyperbolic geometry.
+Inserting the metric Eq.~(\ref{eq:flrw_metric}) and the stress-energy tensor Eq.~(\ref{eq:stress_energy_tensor}) into the $D$-dimensional Einstein field equations

+and into the equation of conservation for the stress-energy tensor ($\nabla_{\mu}T^{\mu\nu}=0$), we get the Friedmann equations.
+For a homogeneous and isotropic Universe in $D+1$ dimensions, they are given by \cite{Chen/etal:2014}

 in which the dot denotes time derivative and